Tag: Gloria De Piero

 Gloria De Piero – 2014 Parliamentary Question to the Department for Work and Pensions

-To ask the Secretary of State for Work and Pensions, how many and what proportion of social housing tenants affected by the implementation of the under-occupancy penalty have been given exempt status in each (a) constituency and (b) local authority area.
+To ask the Secretary of State for Work and Pensions, how many and what proportion of social housing tenants have been affected by the implementation of the under-occupancy penalty in each local authority area.

 Esther McVey